gazs/szerkeszto/README.md

 # pattern drafting js thing

-This is an app that I'm writing to learn about frontend tools as well as pattern drafting and tailoring.
+This is an app that I'm writing to play with newish frontend tools as well as pattern drafting and tailoring.

 - drafts are functions that take an object of measurements (measurements look like [this](https://github.com/gazs/szerkeszto/blob/master/sizes/normal.json)) and return something like `{points: {}, paths: {}}`